nrpl/nrpl.github.io/jenkins-pipeline.md

 The build jobs are defined using Groovy and get executed after Jenkins has checked out the code from the version control system.

-The big advantage is, that The build job configuration is part of the code and managed using a version control system.
+The big advantage is, that the build job configuration is part of the code and managed using a version control system.

 In order to use Jenkins Pipeline, you have to configure a minimal Jenkins Job which pulls the Jenkinsfile from SCM.
 To do so, follow the following steps: